 Roasted Butternut Squash Pasta

-Cozy pasta with roasted butternut squash, bacon, rosemary, and Parmesan is sure to be a new fall favorite.
+Cozy pasta with roasted butternut squash, bacon, rosemary, and Parmesan is a fall favorite.
 It's easy to make and completely delicious.

 Ingredients